 Risk of Swap Agreements.
-The risk of loss with respect to swaps is generally limited to the net amount of payments that a Fund is contractually obligated to make.
 Swap agreements are subject to the risk that the swap counterparty will default on its obligations.
-If such a default occurs, a Fund will have contractual remedies pursuant to the agreements related to the transaction.
-However, such remedies may be subject to bankruptcy and insolvency laws, which could affect such Fund's rights as a creditor (e.g., a Fund may not receive the net amount of payments that it is contractually entitled to receive), which could result in a Fund losing the benefits of any hedging position.
-A Fund is required to post and collect variation margin (comprised of specified liquid securities subject to haircuts) in connection with trading of OTC swaps.
-Initial margin requirements are in the process of being phased in, and a Fund may be subject to such requirements as early as September 2021.
-These requirements may raise the costs for a Fund's investment in swaps.
+If such a default occurs, the Fund will have contractual remedies pursuant to the agreements governing the transaction.
+However, such remedies may be subject to bankruptcy and insolvency laws, which could affect such Fund's rights as a creditor (e.g., the Fund may not receive the net amount of payments that it is contractually entitled to receive), which could result in the Fund losing the benefits of the transactions.
+A fund is required to post and collect variation margin (comprised of cash and/or specified liquid securities subject to haircuts) in connection with trading of OTC swaps.
+The Fund may also be subject to initial margin requirements.
+These requirements may raise the costs for the Fund's investment in swaps.

 Valuation Risk.
-In certain circumstances, some of a Fund's portfolio holdings may be valued on the basis of factors other than market quotations by employing the fair value procedures adopted by the Board.
+In certain circumstances, some of the Fund's portfolio holdings may be valued on the basis of factors other than market quotations by employing the fair value procedures adopted by the Board.
 This may occur more often in times of market turmoil or reduced liquidity.
 There are multiple methods that can be used to value a portfolio holding when market quotations are not readily available.
 The value established for any portfolio holding at a point in time might differ from what would be produced using a different methodology or if it had been priced using market quotations.
 Portfolio holdings that are valued using techniques other than market quotations, including "fair valued" securities, may be subject to greater fluctuation in their valuations from one day to the next than if market quotations were used.
-Technological issues or other service disruption issues involving third-party service providers may cause a Fund to value its investments incorrectly.
-In addition, there is no assurance that a Fund could sell or close out a portfolio position for the value established for it at any time, and it is possible that the Fund would incur a loss because a portfolio position is sold or closed out at a discount to the valuation established by the Fund at that time.
-Investors who purchase or redeem shares on days when a Fund is holding fair-valued investments may receive fewer or more shares or lower or higher redemption proceeds than they would have received if the Fund had not fair-valued the holding(s) or had used a different valuation methodology.
+Technological issues or other service disruption issues involving third-party service providers may cause the Fund to value its investments incorrectly.
+In addition, there is no assurance that the Fund could sell or close out a portfolio position for the value established for it at any time, and it is possible that the Fund would incur a loss because a portfolio position is sold or closed out at a discount to the valuation established by the Fund at that time.
+Investors who purchase or redeem shares on days when the Fund is holding fair-valued investments may receive fewer or more shares or lower or higher redemption proceeds than they would have received if the Fund had not fair-valued the holding(s) or had used a different valuation methodology.